nteract/hydrogen/README.md

 - code can be inspected to show useful information provided by the running kernel
 - one kernel per language (so you can run snippets from several files, all in the same namespace)
 - interrupt or restart the kernel if anything goes wrong
+- use a custom kernel connection (for example to run code inside Docker), read more in the "Custom kernel connection (inside Docker)" section

 <!-- <img src="http://i.imgur.com/KiHQFO4.png?1" width=300> -->